 3) Seeing inventing as the most important contribution: Many books talk about leveraging off other people’s time and skills to earn a lot of money.
 However, if we have nothing for other people to leverage on, we are merely parasites.
 Who would want to work with a parasite?
 They will just grab our ideas and work with other partners who they can leverage on.
-It is very important that one contributes to all parts of the solution cycle (i.e. from the invention of the idea to the distribution of the final product to the marketplace).
+We must contribute to all parts of the solution cycle (i.e. from the invention of the idea to the distribution of the final product to the marketplace).

 4) Premature Inventing: Flying cars are often shown in futuristic movies, but until everyone is ready to get a pilot’s license or until we trust machines to fly by themselves, it will probably never take off.
 Even Thomas Edison experienced many failures.
 He tried creating a Kinetophone that combined moving pictures and sound.
 Unfortunately, the technology of the late 19th century was not ready to facilitate his primitive video invention.
-There are many ingenious inventions that never made it to market.
-Thus, we should aim to make things that our world can accept to maximize our chances of success.
+Many ingenious inventions never made it to market.
+Thus, we should aim to make things that our world can accept to maximise our chances of success.

 In my view, the best way to understand the workings of NeuroTypicals is to have the experience of living as one of them.
-The way that Planet Earth works is obvious when we have the necessary experience plus the instincts.
+How life on Planet Earth works is obvious when we have the necessary experience plus instincts.
 This is what I did when I started to accept my identity as an “Earthling”, and the resulting experiences blew my mind.

 A paragraph is an arrow

 It should be made in a way

 That it can travel through space and time